PI: Dr. Hanping Ding

 Dr. Ding is primarily focusing on research in energy conversion and storage, such as fuel cell, hydrogen production, battery, electrocatalysis, additive manufacturing, and electrochemical processing.
 He graduated with PhD degree in mechanical engineering from Solis Oxide Fuel Cell EFRC Center at University of South Carolina in 2014, and worked in proton conducting SOFCs with dissertation “Material Synthesis and Fabrication Method Development for Intermediate Temperature Solid Oxide Fuel Cells”.
 After graduation, he worked as CoosTek postdoctoral fellow in Colorado School of Mines until 2017 to focus on methane-fueled SOFC and proton conducting SOFC/SOEC for ARPA-E REBELS and NASA projects to deliver short-stacks demonstration.

 Before joining OU, he was a research scientist in Idaho National Laboratory working on hydrogen production with solid oxide cells.
 As one of the technical leads in INL, he has supported the material and electrochemistry development with significant involvement into DoE’s HydroGEN consortium by leading the efforts in material characterization and electrochemical measurements for 8 seedling projects from universities (Univ.
 Connecticut, Univ.
 South Carolina, West Virginia Univ., Northwestern Univ.) and industry (UTRC, Redox, Nexceris, Saint-Gobain) under high-temperature electrolysis category.
 Dr. Ding helped these project PIs with technical supports to succeed moving forward to next phases.
 He also worked for H2-2.0 project for performing fundamental study in understanding electron leakage and proton conduction in P-SOEC electrolytes.
 Dr. Ding actively worked for H2NEW and SuperNode projects for studying degradation behaviors and mechanisms for conventional oxide-ion conducting SOECs.
-He led two Laboratory Direct Research Development (LDRD) projects and one DoE project working with Dr. Duan.
-One of LDRD projects was to investigate electronic leakage mechanism of P-SOEC electrolytes.
+He led one Laboratory Direct Research Development (LDRD) project focusing on developing electrocatalyst to be integrated into electrochemical membrane reactor for direct conversion of natural gases to aromatics and hydrogen.
+He was aslo co-PI for another LDRD project to investigate electronic leakage mechanism of P-SOEC electrolytes.

 Google Scholar: https://scholar.google.com/citations?user=6xDQe7oAAAAJ&hl=en